Traditional Persian: Sterling standard

 There is some confusion around the name "Sterling".

-In the International Cat Association (TICA), there were some American Shorthair breeders who bred to Persians to obtain their lovely silver color and green eyes.
-The kittens were pretty to look at but did not meet the true American Shorthair type.
+In the International Cat Association (TICA), there were some American Shorthair breeders who bred to Persians to obtain their silver color and green eyes.
+The kittens were attractive but did not meet the true American Shorthair type.
 Jane Martinke noticed the effect the outcrosses had on the American type and coat as well as the attractiveness of the kittens.
-She proposed a new breed, called the "Sterling" because of their lovely silver color.
-These new cats were to look just like Persians but with a short, dense plush coat.
-The name was changed to "Exotic Shorthair" when all colors got accepted in 1979.
+She proposed a new breed, called the "Sterling" because of their silver color.
+These new cats were bred to look like Persians but with a short, dense plush coat.
+The name was changed to "Exotic Shorthair" when all colors were accepted in 1979.

 In September 1992 the "English Sterling" as a New Breed was presented by Jeanne Johnson at the TICA 13th Annual Meeting.
 Follow-up work resulted in the breed with the name "Sterling" (without 'English' in front) was accepted as Category 1 in TICA in Feb 1994.
 (Category 1 in TICA means "Established Breeds".)
 The Sterling had Category 1 status only for 18 months, before it was scrapped in total by TICA in September 1995.
 The assumed reason is that there was a lack of buy-in from enough fellow breeders as required by TICA breed recognition rules.
 Despite this set-back, Jeannie Johnson continued by getting the "Sterling" accepted by the International Cat Exhibitors (ICE) for championship status in 1998.
 The breed had its own registry under the International Sterling Society.
 However, not many breeders of chinchilla Persian elected to switch over from the existing Persian standard to the new Sterling standard.
 Mrs Johnson died in 2006 before she could get wider buy-in for the breed.
 Due to lack of support, this Sterling breed does not exist anymore.